 California Residents: This product can not be shipped to California at this time due to shipping restrictions.

 Azalea Pink Rosebud Shrubs for Sale Online

-Azalea Pink Rosebud Shrubs or Just Azalea Rosebud are classic beauty's of light pink rose flowers that blooms into a shell shaped rosebuds.
-This selection is known to be slow spreading growth and but keeps your landscape neat and tidy with these jaw dropping azaleas.
+Azalea Pink Rosebud Shrubs or Just Azalea Rosebud are classic beauties of light pink rose flowers that bloom into a shell-shaped rosebud.
+This selection is known to be slow-spreading growth and but keeps your landscape neat and tidy with these jaw-dropping azaleas.

-Azalea Pink Redbud Shrubs show its glorious double slivery nice pink blooms in may.
-This rhododendron is a sturdy upright shrub with attractive soild deep green foliage that needs to have highly acidic and organic soil that is well enough drained.
-Mostly keeps its dark green foilage throughout the spring season but during the fall the leaves turn from a nice green foilage into outstanding yellow during fall.
-This plant thrives partial shade to full sun and is well maintained, perfect for mass planting and can be used as a accent.
+Azalea Pink Redbud Shrubs show its glorious double slivery nice pink blooms in May.
+This rhododendron is a sturdy upright shrub with attractive solid deep green foliage that needs to have highly acidic and organic soil that is well enough drained.
+Mostly keeps its dark green foliage throughout the spring season but during the fall the leaves turn from nice green foliage into outstanding yellow during fall.
+This plant thrives partial shade to full sun and is well maintained, perfect for mass planting, and can be used as an accent.

 |Mature Height:||2 to 3 feet|

 |Flower Color:||Rose pink|